 Safe Online Shopping

 Shopping online is very common.
-The benefits of online shopping are easy to identify.
-Stores are always open and you don't have to deal with crowds.
-It's easy to research and compare products before making a decision.
-And you can also find some good deals with the click of a mouse.
-Look for discounts and coupon codes before buying.
-Try www.couponmom.com for starters.
+The benefits of online shopping are clear.
+Stores are always open.
+You don’t have to deal with crowds.
+It’s easy to research and compare products before making a decision.
+And you can find good deals with the click of a mouse.
+Discount codes make online shopping a cheap option.

-- You don’t always know if a website is legitimate or secure.
+- You don’t always know if a website is secure.

 - You must use a credit card or debit card.

-- It can be difficult and expensive to return an item.
+- It can be hard to return an item.

-- You are not able to try out anything before you buy.
+- You aren’t able to try on before you buy.

-- It's easier to overspend because online shopping can be addicting.
+- It’s easy to overspend because online shopping can be addicting.

 Tips for Safe Online Shopping

-Keep these guidelines in mind and you'll be sure to have a safe and enjoyable online shopping experience:
+Keep these tips in mind and you’ll be sure to be safe while shopping online:

-- Only provide private information to secure sites that have an “s” after the http (https://) – and look for a picture of a “lock” next to the https.
+- Only provide private information to secure sites that have an “s” after the http (https://).
+Also, look for a padlock symbol next to the “https.”

-- Check to make sure the website provides clear and detailed contact information (street address, telephone number(s), fax, e-mail, etc.).
+- Check if the website provides clear and detailed contact information.
 Scam websites often lack specific contact information like phone numbers and addresses.

-- If you're concerned about sharing your private information, consider using a payment service like PayPal that does not reveal your private information.
+- Use a service like PayPal that doesn’t reveal your private information.